Websockets Guide

 {

-let mut connections = self.connections.lock().await;
+let mut connections = room.connections.lock().await;

 connections.insert(id.clone(), ws.clone());